 Inventory

 Depending on how many machines you have, there are a few options for securing initial and ongoing inventory.
 When purchasing vending machines, it’s kind of a one-and-done transaction.
-With inventory, however, it’s very much a long-term partnership with your supplier, so choose carefully and do your research.
-When choosing a supplier for your product, consider the following criteria:
+With inventory, however, good supplier relationship management is crucial for long-term success, so choose carefully and do your research.

 - Relationship: Any business partnership is a relationship.
 Especially if you’re interfacing with sales and delivery people, evaluate the way the company regards its customers, credibility, and customer service.
+Read referrals, testimonials, and reviews of the suppliers you are considering, especially those given by other retailers.

 As mentioned, your supplier selection will depend on the type, characteristics, and qualities of the inventory you want to stock your vending machines with.
-Because cold beverages represent nearly one quarter (23%) of vending product sales, we’ll review suppliers through that lens.
-Here are some examples of suppliers of cold beverages for a startup vending machine business with only a few machines:
+Because cold beverages represent over a quarter (27%) of vending product sales, we’ll review suppliers through that lens.

 - Membership Clubs